barbazul/1kfa/mod_guide_gm.md

 ### Monsters are puzzles

+Monsters are puzzles that can be brute-forced with violence.

 Get ideas from the [Puzzles](#puzzles) section

 Monsters have a weakness or a preferred strategy.
 For a threshold guardian